-2.1.3 Adding SYS/BIOS Support to a Project
+2.2 Adding SYS/BIOS Support to an Existing Project

-If you created a project using the TI Resource Explorer or the New Project wizard, a configuration file is automatically added to your project and SYS/BIOS support is automatically enabled.
+If you created a SYS/BIOS project using the TI Resource Explorer, a configuration file is automatically added to your project and SYS/BIOS support is automatically enabled.

-Note: Applications that can use SYS/BIOS are referred to as having RTSC support enabled.
-RTSC is Real-Time Software Components, which is implemented by the XDCtools component.
+Applications that can use SYS/BIOS are referred to as having RTSC support enabled.
+Note: RTSC is Real-Time Software Components, which is implemented by the XDCtools component.
 See Section 1.3 for details.

 If you start with an empty CCS project template, you can add a configuration file for use with SYS/BIOS to your CCS project by choosing File > New > RTSC Configuration File.
 If the project does not have RTSC support enabled, you will be asked if you want to enable RTSC support for the current project.
-Click Yes.